NSO-developer/nso-gitbook/administration/management/high-availability.md

 Create and use a self-signed CA to secure the NSO HA Raft cluster.
 A self-signed CA is the only secure option.
 The CA should only be used to sign the certificates of the member nodes in one NSO HA Raft cluster.
 It is critical for security that the CA is not used to sign any other certificates.
 Any certificate signed by the CA can be used to gain complete control of the NSO HA Raft cluster.

 See the `examples.ncs/high-availability/raft-cluster` example for one way to set up a self-signed CA and provision individual node certificates.
 The example uses a shell script `gen_tls_certs.sh` that invokes the `openssl` command.
-Consult the section [Recipe for a Self-signed CA](high-availability.md#recipe-for-a-self-signed-ca) for using it independently of the example.
+Consult the section [Recipe for a Self-signed CA](high-availability.md#recipe-for-a-self-signed-ca) for using it independently of the example.&#x20;

 Examples using separate containers for each HA Raft cluster member with NSO system installations that use a variant of the `gen_tls_certs.sh` script are available and referenced in the `examples.ncs/development-guide/high-availability/hcc` example in the NSO example set.